Law of Computer Technology

 Course Overview

-This course is both a survey of computer law and an examination of how courts and administrative agencies make decisions on issues involving computer technology.
+This course is both a survey of computer law and an examination of how courts, juries, and administrative agencies make decisions on issues involving computer technology.
 It is also a survey of the most important and controversial topics in technology law today.
 The material is divided into six primary subjects:

 1. Legal process: how courts operate, differences between civil and criminal law, who has to obey the determination of a court, over whom a court can exercise power, and regulatory law.